UHasselt-DSI-Data-Systems-Lab/code-reproducability-yannakakis/README.md

 # cwd = root directory of this repository

 # Download datasets, build DuckDB, build Yannakakis implementation,...
+# This will install some pip packages in your current environment.
+# If you want to avoid this, you can create a new environment
+# and activate this before running the script.
 chmod +x setup.sh
 ./setup.sh